Note: Item comes rolled and packaged in a cardboard tube.

 - Limited edition giclee signed by artist Brian Rood.

-- Order The Curse while you have the chance!
+- Order The Curse Canvas Giclee while you have the chance!

 Can Belle break the spell?
 This heart-wrenching Beauty and the Beast

--inspired The Curse Canvas Giclee Print is signed by artist Brian Rood.
-It measures 24-inches tall x 18-inches wide and is limited to 195 hand-numbered pieces worldwide.
-Part of the Disney Underground collection, the Beauty and the Beast Curse Giclee includes a certificate of authenticity.
+-inspired canvas print is signed by artist Brian Rood.
+Unframed, it measures 24-inches tall x 18-inches wide and is limited to 195 hand-numbered pieces worldwide.
+Part of the Disney Underground collection, the Disney Underground Beauty and the Beast Curse Canvas Giclee includes a certificate of authenticity.
 You'll curse yourself if you don't order this while you have the chance!

 Disney Underground celebrates the interpretations of a new generation of visual artists stemming from the urban underground pop art movement originating in 1970s Los Angeles.
 Described as abstract pop surrealism, the movement has gained a foothold in the fine art community.
 Disney Underground allows art patrons and Disney collectors alike to enjoy Disney as never before appreciated, interpreted through the cultural lens of artists breaking new ground in this exciting and innovative art movement.